Spinning Silver: Plot

 Chernobog promises that, in exchange for Irina giving him the Staryk king, he will never harm her or anyone she cares about.
 She takes him to the wedding, where he confronts the king.
 With the help of the mortals, the demon imprisons the Staryk and begins consuming his magic.
 Mirnatius tells Irina that he did not choose the contract with Chernobog, but was promised to the demon by his own mother in exchange for her marrying his father, the previous tsar.
 Once the king is bound, spring arrives.
-However, Miryem is troubled to realize that the fae kingdom and its inhabitants, including those who helped her, will all be destroyed as the king is drained.
+Miryem is troubled to realize that the fae kingdom and its inhabitants, including those who helped her, will all be destroyed as the king is drained.
 She goes to her husband and learns that, while the Staryk have always raided the human world, they began trying to exterminate Lithvas with brutal winters only after Mirnatius became tsar.
 Through the magical connection between the fae and human kingdoms, the demon caused the weakening of the Staryk world.

 Miryem frees the king after extracting a promise that he will end the killing winters and the raids.
 Chernobog, enraged, threatens Irina until she offers to take him to the Staryk kingdom.
 There, Miryem lures the demon into the king’s treasury, and once he is surrounded by silver, she turns it into gold.
 Unable to bear the touch of solid sunlight on his skin, Chernobog flees back to the human world.
 In the mortal lands, the demon attempts to turn on Irina, but finds himself powerless when she reminds him of their bargain not to harm her or anyone of hers.
 As tsarina, she counts all the people of Lithvas as hers - including the tsar.
 Chernobog is thus forced from Mirnatius's body and killed.

 As spring has returned to Lithvas, Miryem is obliged to remain in the Staryk kingdom until the day of the first snow.
 However, when she returns to the human world, she realizes that she has become attached to the kingdom, its people, and its king.
 She is nevertheless astonished when the king asks for permission to court her.
 She consents, and the pair are wed two weeks later.
 Miryem notes that, in accordance with Jewish custom, her husband signed his name on their marriage contract - but in accordance with Staryk custom, she will never reveal it to anyone.